iLEAPS Scientific Steering Committee (SSC)

 Dr Juhola is an assistant professor in urban environmental policy at the Department of Environmental Sciences at the University of Helsinki (FIN).
 She is also a visiting scholar at the Department of Real Estate, Planning and Geoinformatics at Aalto University (FIN) and an adjunct professor of social and public policy at the University of Jyväskylä (FIN).
 Dr Juhola holds a BA from the University of Sussex (UK) and a MSc and a PhD from the University of East Anglia (UK).
 Since obtaining her PhD, Sirkku has worked at the United Nations University - Institute of Advanced Studies (JPN), University of Jyväskylä (FIN) and Umeå University (SWE).

 Dr Sebastian Leuzinger

 Dr. Sebastian Leuzinger has worked on a large range of ecological topics both in marine and terrestrial environments using a variety of experimental and computational methods.
 His origin is in marine ecology, but he has mainly worked in terrestrial environments in the past ten years.
-In iLEAPS, Dr Leuzinger will bring in the scientific community in New Zealand and continue the ecological expertise in the iLEAPS SSC after Francesco Loreto rotates off.
+Dr Leuzinger is chairing the organising committee for the 2023 iLEAPS science conference in Auckland, New Zealand.

 Dr Allison Steiner